Code-Institute-Submissions/Code-Institute-Milestone-3-Data-Centric-Dev-Python-Flask/README.md

 The Lighthouse is an open-source automated tool that audits website for performance, progresssive Web app, accessibility, best practices & SEO.
 The website current score as follows:

 ```
-> Performance at 82
+> Performance at 87
-> Progresssive Web app at 58
-> Accessibility at 83
+> Accessibility at 91
-> Best practices at 87
+> Best practices at 79
-> SEO at 100
+> SEO at 89

 the highest score is 100
 ```